zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 :Note on the use of RQL expression for `add` permission:

   Potentially, the use of an RQL expression to add an entity or a relation can cause problems for the user interface, because if the expression uses the entity or the relation to create, then we are not able to verify the permissions before we actually add the entity (please note that this is not a problem for the RQL server at all, because the permissions checks are done after the creation).
-In such case, the permission check methods (check_perm, has_perm) can indicate that the user is not allowed to create this entity but can obtain the permission.
+In such case, the permission check methods (CubicWebEntitySchema.check_perm and has_perm) can indicate that the user is not allowed to create this entity but can obtain the permission.
   To compensate this problem, it is usually necessary, for such case, to use an action that reflects the schema permissions but which enables